 As you know from being outside on a hot or cold day, our bodies work to maintain an optimal temperature.
 We use evaporative cooling for heat loss in the form of sweat when it’s too hot, and we use thermogenesis in the form of shivering when it’s too cold.
-This ability to control our body temperature is known as thermoregulation.
+This process of controlling our body temperature is known as thermoregulation.

 When it comes to thermoregulation, our bodies consist of two parts:

-- The core: Our core temperature, or internal body temperature, is the most critical when it comes to our health and survival because it contains our vital organs.
-The core consists of the abdominal, cranial, and thoracic cavities.
+- The core: Our core temperature, or internal body temperature, is the most critical when it comes to our health and survival since this part of the body contains our vital organs.
+The core consists of the abdominal, cranial, and thoracic cavities (stomach, head, and chest).

 During thermoregulation, the priority is keeping the core temperature stable.
 When it’s cold out, blood vessels are constricted to avoid losing heat from the core to the extremities.
 When it’s hot out, our blood vessels dilate to allow heat to escape from the core to the extremities.

-Humans have an internal clock known as the circadian rhythm that regulates body temperature.
+Thermoregulation takes place while we sleep as well as when we’re awake.
 During every 24-hour period our body temperature falls and rises, with warmer temperatures during daytime (waking hours) and lower temperatures during nighttime (sleeping hours).